:quality(82))

 Cons:

-Limited to basic if-then conditions with no decision-making or complex branching capabilities
+Limited to basic if-then conditions; no complex branching or contextual decision-making

 Pricing increases quickly as task volume grows, making it expensive at scale